alexrajo/wishlists/README.md

 This is a full stack application for sharing wishlists with friends and family.
 This makes it easy to know what people want for their birthday, for christmas, etc.

-This application is built on the PERN-stack using these frameworks, libraries and technologies:
+This application is built on the MSERN-stack using these frameworks, libraries and technologies:
 <ul>
     <li>Docker</li>
     <li>Client: